philipcwhite/MonitoringServer/README.md

 About

 This repository contains the code for the Monitoring Collector that the Monitoring Agent sends data to.
 This is an extremely early beta so use at your own risk.
-As of now it contains two projects.
-One is the database installer and the second is a TCP listener that collects data and inserts it into the database.
-This component currently runs as a Windows Service.
+As of now it contains three projects.
+One is the database installer, the second is a TCP listener that collects data and inserts it into the database, and the third is a data processing app.
 The reason for releasing this as is, is to support the agent that I have already written.
 This gives the agent somewhere to send data to.
 This has been tested on SQL Express 2014.

+Changes for Version 0.1.3b (2015/12/01):

+1. Updated database schema.

+2. Started work on the DataEngine.
+This will eventually run as a service.

 Changes for Version 0.1.2b (2015/11/29):